johnfgibson/whyjulia/README.md

 Julia is the future of scientific computing.
 This talk is my effort to show why, and to convince people it's worth the time and effort to switch from other languages such as Matlab, Python, C, C++, and Fortran.
 In particular, I think we should stop teaching those languages to undergraduate scientists and engineers, and start teaching them Julia.
+This talk is aimed at people with experience in linear algebra, ordinary and partial differential equations.
+Comparisons are made to the languages mentioned above.

 ## Abstract